reubenjohn/token_world/CONTRIBUTING.md

 Ensure code coverage report shows `100%` coverage, add tests to your PR.

+## Watch tests

+Run `make watch` to run tests on every change.

 ## Build the docs locally

 Run `make docs` to build the docs.

 Ensure your new changes are documented.

+## Clean the project

+Run `make clean` to remove unused files and directories.

 ## Commit your changes